 - Select the 3 horizontal Lines that define the traffic lane boundaries.
-(Hold the Shift key down to add to the selection) - Select Use same divisions for all lines and enter the number of divisions required for all as 2 - Ensure the Delete original lines after splitting option is selected and click OK

-Additional Points will be created at mid-span and existing Lines will be broken into 2 new Lines.
+(Hold the Shift key down to add to the selection) - Select Use same divisions for all lines and enter the number of divisions required for all as 2 - Ensure the Delete original geometry after splitting option is selected and click OK mid-span and existing Lines will be broken into 2 new Lines.
 The new Points will be used later to define the position of the mid-span knife edge loads for each traffic lane.